AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-09-01-cleaning-up-unnecessary-remote-tracking-references/cleaning-up-unnecessary-remote-tracking-references.md

 ---
 title: "Cleaning Up Unnecessary Remote-Tracking References"
 excerpt: "git pull can be slow if you have a lot of remote branches.
-Remove unnecessary tracking of remote branches to reduce the amount of time spent updating git repositories"
+Remove unnecessary tracking of remote branches to reduce the amount of time spent updating the  repository"
 category: "programming"
 tags:
   - "git"
+updatedOnDate: "2024-08-06"
 ---

-If your work involves collaborating on a monolithic project with multiple teams, you might find yourself in a situation where you're tracking numerous branches.
-However, you might soon realise that most of these branches are unnecessary for your specific work.
-This situation can lead to an avoidable increase in the time you spend updating your project, especially if you're habitually using `git pull`.
+If your work involves collaborating on a monolithic project with multiple teams, you might find that your `git pull` has started taking a long time.
+One of the reasons for this is that you are tracking multiple branches most of which are unnecessary for your specific work.

-To streamline our Git workflow and save those precious seconds(or minutes), we should clean up those remote-tracking references.
+In order to make updating fast again, you need to clean up those remote-tracking references.

 ## Identifying the Branches to Keep

-Before we start removing stuff, we should identify the branches that we want to keep.
-Typically, these would include the _main (or master)_ branch and a few select branches we actively work on.
+Before you start deleting branches, you should identify the branches that you want to keep.
+Typically, these would include the _main (or master)_ branch and a few select branches you actively work on.

-To get their unique commit hashes, execute the following command, ensuring to replace **_origin/main_**, **_origin/my-branch-1_**, and **_origin/my-branch-2_** with the actual branch names.
+To get the unique commit hashes of those branches, execute the following command.

 ```bash
 git rev-parse --quiet origin/main origin/my-branch-1 origin/my-branch-2
 ```

-*Note: I’m assuming the ***origin*** is the name of the upstream*
+_Note 1: I’m assuming the **origin** is the name of the upstream_ _Note 2: Replace **_origin/main_**, **_origin/my-branch-1_**, and **_origin/my-branch-2_** with the actual branch names_

-The `git rev-parse` command translates human-readable branch names into cryptic yet significant SHA-1 hashes, which are essentially commit identifiers.
+The `git rev-parse` command translates human-readable branch names into SHA-1 hashes which are the commit identifiers.

-- **_--quiet_**: Silence is golden, as this flag suppresses output unless there is an error.
+- **_--quiet_**: This flag suppresses output unless there is an error.

 When executed, the command will produce an output similar to this: